Code of Conduct

 - League standings will determine the play off draw.

 - The sudden death tiebreaker will be based on a random draw between MD, LD, and XD regardless of any default situation.
+Only players who played on the roster that game day are eligible to play the sudden death tiebreaker.

 - Possible 3 Divisions in Open (A, B, C,) A=Highest Level, B=Mid, C=Lower(a step above Recreational).
 Teams sign up for a specific division, Round Robins are played within that division.
 At ANY time, FBC reserves the right to move teams up or down a division depending on results.